 Disclaimer: This is a work of fiction based on the Harry Potter and A Song of Ice and Fire universes.
-All recognizable characters, plots, and settings are exclusive property of Joanne K. Rowling and George R.R.
-Martin respectively.
+All recognizable characters, plots, and settings are the exclusive property of Joanne K. Rowling and George R.R.
+Martin, respectively.
 I make no claim to ownership.

 Acknowledgements: This chapter was edited by Void Uzumaki and Ashestodust.
 I also want to thank my beta-reader nicknm for helping me bounce ideas around.

 If you're feeling generous and want to support me, you can find me on P*T*E*N under the same name for up to three early access chapters(a week before discord).